Doggerland: Formation

-During the most recent glaciation of the Last Glacial Maximum, the North Sea and much of the British Isles were covered with glacial ice, and the sea level was about 120 m lower.
+The topography of Doggerland including the Dogger Bank as it existed during the early Holocene was primarily shaped by a "complex interplay between climatic variations, [British-Irish and Fennoscandian] ice sheet dynamics and sea level change" during the Last Glacial Period.
+During the most intense glaciation of the Last Glacial Maximum, the North Sea and much of the British Isles were covered with glacial ice, and the sea level was about 120 m lower.
 The climate later became warmer, and around 12,000 BCE, Great Britain, as well as much of the North Sea and the English Channel, was an expanse of low-lying tundra.
+During this period, from around 31,600 to 23,100 years ago, Dogger Bank was formed from glaciolacustrine sediments and subsequently shaped into a thrust moraine as a result of glacial-tectonic action from the adjacent proglacial lake.

 Evidence, including the contours of the present seabed, indicates that after the first main Ice Age the watershed between the North Sea and the English Channel extended east from East Anglia, then southeast to the Hook of Holland, rather than across the Strait of Dover.
 The Seine, the Thames, the Meuse, the Scheldt, and the Rhine joined and flowed west along the English Channel as a broad, slow river before eventually reaching the Atlantic Ocean.
 In about 10,000 BCE the north-facing coastal area of Doggerland had a coastline of lagoons, saltmarshes, mudflats and beaches as well as inland streams, rivers, marshes and lakes.
-It may have been Europe's most prosperous hunting, fowling, and fishing ground in the Mesolithic period.
+It may have been Europe's most prosperous hunting, fowling, and fishing ground in the Mesolithic.

 One extensive river system found by a 3D seismic survey undertaken by the Birmingham "North Sea Palaeolandscapes Project" drained the southeastern part of the Dogger Bank hill area into the east end of the Outer Silver Pit lake.
 It has been named the Shotton River after the Birmingham geologist Frederick William Shotton.